skanikasaini6/KDD_Project/README.md

 **Train dataset contains the following predictors:**

-Store - the store number
+Store - the store number</br>
-Dept - the department number
+Dept - the department number</br>
+Date - the week</br>
-Date - the week
+IsHoliday - whether the week is a special holiday week</br>
-IsHoliday - whether the week is a special holiday week Weekly_Sales -  sales for the given department in the given store
+Weekly_Sales -  sales for the given department in the given store

 **Features dataset contains the following predictors:**

-Store - the store number
+Store - the store number</br>
-Date - the week
+Date - the week</br>
-Temperature - average temperature in the region Fuel_Price - cost of fuel in the region
+Temperature - average temperature in the region</br>
+Fuel_Price - cost of fuel in the region</br>
 MarkDown1-5 - anonymized data related to promotional markdowns that Walmart is running.
 MarkDown data is only available after Nov 2011, and is not available for all stores all the time.
-Missing values are marked as NA.
+Missing values are marked as NA.</br>
-CPI - the consumer price index
+CPI - the consumer price index</br>
-Unemployment - the unemployment rate
+Unemployment - the unemployment rate</br>
 IsHoliday - whether the week is a special holiday week

 **Stores dataset contains the following predictors:**

-Store - the store number
+Store - the store number</br>
-Size-size of store
+Size-size of store</br>
 Type-type of store

 **Goal/Target variable:**